How do our riders learn?

 You have to promise to come every day, be on time, and not practice outside Bike First!
 In addition, you must not take any other camps this week.
 Your body needs time to memorize what you learn each day.

-Talk it over with your parents/caregivers and if you’re not sure, you can always wait until next year.
-But if you’re ready, we hope you and your parents/caregivers decide to register for our program.
-If you do, make sure to bring your helmet and wear comfy clothes and tennis shoes.
+Talk it over with your caregivers; if you’re unsure, you can always wait until next year.
+But if you’re ready, we hope you and your caregivers decide to register for our program.
+If you do, bring your helmet and wear comfy clothes and tennis shoes.
 Each day, also bring a filled water bottle.
 You’ll get a Bike First! t-shirt as soon as you arrive.
 Every day you’ll earn a new prize.
-At the end of the week, your whole family can come to celebrate your success held at the end of the session.
+At the end of the week, your whole family can come to celebrate your success, which will be held at the end of the session.